MandyDev1/Food-Pick-up-Ordering/planning/routes.md

 ### Registration Routes

-- ADD (CREATE): POST /register
+D- ADD (CREATE): POST /register
   - Purpose: Create a new user account.
   - Description: Unregistered users can register a new account.

-- GET /register
+D- GET /register
   - Purpose: Display the user registration page.
   - Description: Redirects to the menu (home) page if the user is already logged in.

 ### Login Routes
-- ADD (CREATE): POST /login
+D- ADD (CREATE): POST /login
   - Purpose: User login.
   - Description: Registered users can log in to their accounts.

-- GET /login
+D- GET /login
   - Purpose: Display the login page.
   - Description: Redirects to the menu (home) page if the user is already logged in.

+### Logout Route
+- GET /logout
+ - Redirect to main page.